lVlyke/lithium-angular/docs/intro-guide.md

 # Quick Guide to Lithium for Angular

-This guide is designed to go over at a high level the core features of Lithium and the use cases for them.
+This guide is designed to go over at a high level the core features of Lithium and examples of how to use them.

 * [EventSource](#eventsource)
 * [StateEmitter](#stateemitter)